(Disclosure: Rose Law Group represents HealthyVerify Certification.)

 What are your reopening plans and where does all that stand now:

 We re-opened in-person training at our ballet school in mid-June but returned to online classes in July as the number of daily cases in the state skyrocketed.
 Our fall ballet training program started on August 17 online, and in-person classes began on August 31.
 Limited class sizes, social distancing, mask-wearing, and cleaning/sanitizing protocols are the key to our ability to open safely.
 Adult open classes also returned to in-person on August 17, with advance registration only.

 Our professional company dancers returned for the season on August 17.
 We plan to present live performances in our black-box theatre for our subscribers and donors in mid-October.
 We are limiting attendance to 40 patrons in our theatre that seats 299.
 Our dancers will rehearse with social distancing, with married couples/roommates performing choreography that involves close contact.
 For patrons who are unable to attend in person, a streaming option will be available.

 How has HealthyVerify helped you all navigate COVID and your efforts to reopen:

 The team validated health and safety protocols we had developed on our own and was an important resource for areas that needed clarity.
-We are pleased to have an ongoing resource to help us work though the evolving situation.
+We are pleased to have an ongoing resource to help us work through the evolving situation.

 What has been the biggest COVID challenge you have faced:

 Uncertainty and continual change in guidance is the greatest challenge, as well as the range of viewpoints on how to interpret that guidance.
-It’s wonderful to have a third-party resource of experts to help us make informed decisions about how to move forward in this environment in a way that provides protections for employees, students, and patrons.
+It’s wonderful to have a third-party resource of experts to help us make informed decisions about how to move forward in this environment in a way that provides protection for employees, students, and patrons.